run-llama/llama_index/docs/index.rst

   - Query engines are powerful retrieval interfaces for knowledge-augmented output.
   - Chat engines are conversational interfaces for multi-message, "back and forth" interactions with your data.
+- **Data agents** are LLM-powered knowledge workers augmented by tools, from simple helper functions to API integrations and more.
 - **Application integrations** tie LlamaIndex back into the rest of your ecosystem.
 This could be LangChain, Flask, Docker, ChatGPT, or… anything else!

 👨‍👩‍👧‍👦 Who is LlamaIndex for?